AninditaBasu/kgs/quick-start/quickstart.md

 4. The system renders a level-ordered sequence page or panel that shows the path, with links to the source topics.
 5. The bot returns a short synthesised answer and offers to open the path page.

-Ending point (what's seen by the user):
+**Ending point** (what's seen by the user)

 - A contextual answer.
 - A path view derived from relationships.
 - Links to the topics used for synthesising the answer.
 - Optional: a graph panel (force-directed or hierarchical) showing dependencies and adjacencies.

-And now, your documentation is no longer merely a collection of pages.
-It is a graph whose structure can be inspected, queried, and acted upon.
+Thus, your documentation no longer remains merely a collection of pages and, instead, becomes a graph whose structure can be inspected, queried, and acted upon.